Simplifying and Using the Quotient to a Negative Exponent Property

 Apply the Quotient to a Negative Exponent Property to simplify two expressions — one with a purely numerical fraction and one with an algebraic fraction that includes a negative sign.

 ⓐ : The base is the fraction and the exponent is .
 Apply the property : take the reciprocal of the fraction and make the exponent positive, giving .
-Evaluate by squaring numerator and denominator: .
+Evaluate by squaring both the numerator and denominator: .

 ⓑ : The base is and the exponent is .
 Apply the property: take the reciprocal and change the sign of the exponent, giving .
 Raise each component to the third power.
 Because the exponent is odd, the negative sign is preserved: .